AhmadrizaCMD/Makerslab-workshop/README.md

 ## step 2 Adobe Firefly Workshop

+**Key Features**

+- Text-to-image generation
+- Generative fill and text effects
+- Style & tone control

+Tips for strong results:

+- Use adjectives and details (style, lighting, setting)
+- Try different styles (realistic, cartoon, vintage, etc.)

 ## step 3 ElevenLabs Workshop

+**How It Works**

+- Text-to-speech with cloned voices
+- Many tones, accents, and styles available

+Task: Write and record a **catchphrase or slogan** for your character

+Example: *“Justice is only a laser beam away.”*

 ## step 4 Building character (putting everything together)
+Bring it all together:

+1. Prompt (ChatGPT)
+2. Visual (Firefly)
+3. Audio slogan (ElevenLabs)

+Share your final creation in the Teams group

+- 1 post per duo with all three parts
+- Make it neat and creative!

 ## step 5 Voting round + Showcase + Winner
+- Time to see everyone’s work
+- Use the voting form to choose your favorite

+Winner gets a sweet prize!